domel/ldbc.github.io/content/english/benchmarks/graphalytics.md

 6.  single-source shortest paths

 was carefully motivated, using the LDBC TUC and extensive literature surveys to ensure good coverage of scenarios.
-The standard datasets include both real and synthetic datasets, which are classified into intuitive “T-shirt” sizes (e.g., **S, M, L, XL**).
+The standard data sets include both real and synthetic data sets, which are classified into intuitive “T-shirt” sizes (e.g., **S, M, L, XL**).

-Each experiment set in Graphalytics consists of **multiple platform runs** (a platform executes an algorithm on a dataset), and diverse set of experiments are carried out to evaluate different performance characteristics of a system-under-test.
+Each experiment set in Graphalytics consists of **multiple platform runs** (a platform executes an algorithm on a data set), and diverse set of experiments are carried out to evaluate different performance characteristics of a system-under-test.